Dh-nu5sh/sysgreet/CONTRIBUTING.md

-# Contributing to Hostinfo
+# Contributing to Sysgreet

-Thank you for considering contributing to Hostinfo!
+Thank you for considering contributing to Sysgreet!
 This document outlines the development workflow and standards for this project.

 ## Code of Conduct